m4deme1ns4ne/LongConspectWriter/README.md

 - local semantic clustering
 - local and global planning
 - global topic assignment
-- final JSON conspect generation with `Synthesizer` and Markdown export
+- final JSON conspect generation with `Synthesizer` on a local GGUF model or in Transformers compatibility mode
+- Markdown export of the final JSON draft

 This is a working research MVP, not a finished product.